saguileran/birdsongs/README.md

 The PDF document of the bachelor thesis, <a href="https://github.com/saguileran/birdsongs/blob/dissertation/dissertation.pdf">Design, development, and evaluation of a computational physical model to generate synthetic birdsongs from recorded samples</a>, is stored in the `dissertation` brach of this repository.

 <figure><center>
   <img src="https://raw.githubusercontent.com/saguileran/birdsongs/gh-pages/assets/img/cover.jpg" width="250" height="350"><img src="https://raw.githubusercontent.com/saguileran/birdsongs/gh-pages/assets/img/under-cover.png" width="250" height="350">
   <figcaption><b>Figure 6.</b> Bachelor's thesis PDF document.</figcaption>
 </figure></center>

-# Applications
+## Applications

 Some of the applications of this model are:

-- **Data augmentation**: use the model to create numerous synthetic syllables, it can be done by creating a syntetic birdsong and then varying its motor gestures parameters to get similar birdsongs.
+- **Data Augmentation**: use the model to create numerous synthetic syllables, it can be done by creating a syntetic birdsong and then varying its motor gestures parameters to get similar birdsongs.
-- **Birdsongs descriptions**: characterize and compare birdsongs using the motor gestures parameters.
+- **Birdsongs Descriptions**: characterize and compare birdsongs using the motor gestures parameters.

-# References
+## References

-## Literature
+### Literature

 <div class="csl-entry">[1] Amador, A., Perl, Y. S., Mindlin, G. B., &#38; Margoliash, D. (2013).
 Elemental gesture dynamics are encoded by song premotor cortical neurons. <i>Nature 2013 495:7439</i>, <i>495</i>(7439), 59–64. <a href="https://doi.org/10.1038/nature11967">https://doi.org/10.1038/nature11967</a>.</div>
 <br>

-## Software
+### Software

 <div class="csl-entry">[2] Newville, M., Stensitzki, T., Allen, D. B., &#38; Ingargiola, A. (2014). <i>LMFIT: Non-Linear Least-Square Minimization and Curve-Fitting for Python</i>. <a href="https://doi.org/10.5281/ZENODO.11813">https://doi.org/10.5281/ZENODO.11813</a>.</div>
 <br>